tvand08/ASTR_1P02/docs/Astro_9.md

 - Since they all occur via the same mechanism  and we know how much explosive there is (Chandrasevchar Limiting mass) They all have the same luminosity L.
 - B=L/(4·PI·d<sup>2</sup>)
 - To find their distance d.
 This method is used to find the distances of the most distant galaxies.

-## The life story of a high mass star
-- Because of the high mass all stages last shorter period of time.
-- Protostar stage, main sequence lifetime...
-- The star contracts quickly because of the high mass
-- Because of very high mass the helium core is compressed and heated right away and fusion of <sup>4</sup>He into <sup>12</sup>C and <sup>16</sup> proceeds without a pause (no first red giant stage).
-- nucleosynthesis: fusion of heavier nuclei from the lighter ones.

 ## Type II supernova
 - Each fusion reaction releases less energy than the previous one and the rate at which the nuclear fuel is used increases with the mass of the nuclei that make up the fuel.